realShaneYost/imodalities.qt/README.md

-# imodalities.qt
+# Modal vs Modeless Dialogs

-Modal vs Modeless Dialogs (Interaction Modalities w/ Qt)
+Small collection of Qt applications that implement both a modal and modeless dialog.
+Projects contain an ideal build environment to extend/replicate if needed.